Weight loss

-Weight loss, in the context of medicine, health, or physical fitness, refers to a reduction of the total body mass, by a mean loss of fluid, body fat (adipose tissue), or lean mass (namely bone mineral deposits, muscle, tendon, and other connective tissue).
+In medicine, health, or physical fitness, weight loss is a reduction of the total body mass, by a mean loss of fluid, body fat (adipose tissue), or lean mass (namely bone mineral deposits, muscle, tendon, and other connective tissue).
 Weight loss can either occur unintentionally because of malnourishment or an underlying disease, or from a conscious effort to improve an actual or perceived overweight or obese state.
 "Unexplained" weight loss that is not caused by reduction in calorific intake or increase in exercise is called cachexia and may be a symptom of a serious medical condition.

+Description

+Weight loss typically occurs when fewer calories are consumed than is expended by daily activities, physiological processes and physical exercise (known as a caloric deficit).
+If enough weight is lost due to a reduction in body fat, an individual may move from being overweight (25.0-29.9) or obese (30+) into a healthy weight range (18.5-24.9); however, continued weight loss beyond this point can lead to becoming underweight (< 18.5).